MappetProd/Indigo-Card-Game/README.md

 # Indigo-Card-Game
-This project was being made during my education on JetBrains Academy.
-This project is named "Indigo Card Game" (next ICG).
+This project was being made during my education on JetBrains Academy and its name is "Indigo Card Game".

 So, the rules are easy: you should take more points then your opponent.